 Active in the composition of scores for contemporary dance in Melbourne, he has collaborated closely with choreographer Jo Lloyd for over 15 years, receiving a Green Room Award (Music Composition and Sound Design for Dance) for his work on Lloyd and Nicola Gunn's Mermermer (Next Move 2016).
 He also received Green Room nominations for Apparently That’s What Happened (2008 with David Franzke), Future Perfect (2011/ Dance Massive 2013) and Jo Lloyd’s Overture (2018).
 Other recent collaborations include work with Chunky Move, Melbourne Museum’s LOVE exhibition, Christian Thompson's Berceuse (2017) and Phantom (2018).
 His work with theatre practitioner Nicola Gunn/Sans Hotel includes Green Screen for MTC Neon 2014 and In Spite Of Myself for Melbourne Festival 2013.

-David Rosetzky, Half Brother (video still), 2008.
-Courtesy the artist and Sutton Gallery, Melbourne.
+David Rosetzky, Composite Acts (video still), 2019.
+Courtesy of the artist and Sutton Gallery, Melbourne.